easilyBaffled/points-streaks/README.md

 - [ ] create prod & dev data (with a "sync" button)
 - [ ] sort history by done date
 - [ ] 📝 my goal for personal points is to do away with due and bear
+- [ ] how to identify critical css
+-

 # points how to code up deadlines